microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 # API Notes/Remarks

-## MarkupExtension.ProvideValue virtual method
+## MarkupExtension.ProvideValue(IXamlServiceProvider) virtual method

-A markup extension overrides the ProvideValue method, and returns a value from it that the Xaml loader sets as a property value.

-There are two versions of ProvideValue, the existing one that passes no parameters and one the new one that passes a service provider.
-From the service provider, a markup extension implementation can retrieve the following services:
+When implemented in a derived class, returns an object that is provided as the value of the target property for this markup extension.

+**Remarks**

+The IXamlServiceProvider argument can be used to retrieve the following services:
 * `IProvideValueTarget`, which provides information about the type/property the markup extension is being applied to.
 This aligns with WPF's [IProvideValueTarget](https://docs.microsoft.com/dotnet/api/System.Windows.Markup.IProvideValueTarget).
 * `IRootObjectProvider`, which provides a reference to the root object in the markup.
 This aligns with WPF's [IRootObjectProvider](https://docs.microsoft.com/dotnet/api/System.Xaml.IRootObjectProvider).
 * `IUriContext` , which provides the base URI of the markup.
 This aligns with WPF's [IUriContext](https://docs.microsoft.com/dotnet/api/System.Windows.Markup.IUriContext).
 * `IXamlTypeResolver`, which binds a Xaml markup name to a type.
 This aligns with WPF's [IXamlTypeResolver](https://docs.microsoft.com/en-us/dotnet/api/system.windows.markup.ixamltyperesolver).

+There are two overloads of the virtual ProvideValue method, with/without the IXamlServiceProvider parameter.
+During Xaml markup loading, ProvideValue(IXamlServiceProvider) is called.
+Its virtual implementatiohn calls ProvideValue().
+So not overriding ProvideValue(IXamlServiceProvider), or calling the base implementation of it, calls ProvideValue().

 ## IXamlServiceProvider interface
 Gets the service object of the specified type.

-There are two versions of the virtual ProvideValue method, you should only override one.

-> Issue: how do we know which version has been overridden?
-We have the same scenario with [DataTemplateSelector.SelectTemplateCore](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.DataTemplateSelector.SelectTemplateCore).
-Proposal: the virtual (base) version of the parameterless override returns an internal sentinal value, and is called first.

 ## IProvideValueTarget interface
 Provides a target object and property.